irrealis/notes/README.md

 # Brainstorming:

+- **No rote memorization.**
+  - The flashcard goal: pose problem whose solutions require that I **think through the steps of algorithms and proofs.**
 - Possible SCIF approach:
   - For an app in development, bind code and data dirs from the host to the app's code and data dirs in the container.
     - Use a shell script to do this from the host.